usegraffy/graffy/pages/reference/01-client.md

 # graffy/client

-## graffyClient(url)
+## graffyClient(url, [getOptions])

-- Argument: url of the Graffy server
+- Argument: url
 - Returns: Graffy module that works with use()

 A client for the Graffy server.
 It delegates all reads, watches and writes to the server.
 It uses the EventStream API for server push.

+Only options returned by getOptions are passed to server-side providers.

+### getOptions(operation, clientOptions)

+- Arguments: operation, client-side options object
+- Returns: server-side options object

 ### Example